bee7813993/ffmpegMp4Mix/README.md

 2. **Select the files**
    Select all video and audio files, right-click, and choose **Send To → mixtrack_ffmpeg**.

+3. **Enter Handling of audio tracks in original video files**
+   A command prompt will appear, prompting you to enter 0 or 1:
+   0 :The audio track in the original video file will be the first track in the finished video.
+   1 :The audio track in the original video file will not be used as the first track of the finished video.
+   - **Press Enter without input** 0 will be selected.

 3. **Enter track names**
    A command prompt will appear, prompting you to enter track names:
    - **Press Enter without input** to use default track names.